sarahrosehassan/find-primes/README.md

 Kudos to the Creator of the Gif SKopp!

 # The Prime Factors of an Integer
 The returned list of the method needs to contain all the prime factors in ascending sorted order.
+This list must include the factors the exact number of times it appears in its product.
+For example, if n = 220 [2, 2, 5, 11] is returned.

+Eliminate all composite numbers

 # Time Complexity and Caching